awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-create.md

   + `/Test/TestParam1/Logpath1`
   + `/Test/TestParam1`

-  The following examples, however, if in the same Region, are not unique:
+  The following examples, however, if in the same Region, aren't unique:
   + `/TestParam1`
   + `TestParam1`
 + **Hierarchy depth**: If you specify a parameter hierarchy, the hierarchy can have a maximum depth of fifteen levels\.
 You can define a parameter at any level of the hierarchy\.
 Both of the following examples are structurally valid: